Accommodation: Protocols for returning to operation

 - These same protocols should be followed for all types of transportation, including helicopters, and boats.

-- See the provincial health officer's Guidance to the Hotel Sector for cleaning protocols (Section C. Environmental cleaning).
+- See the BC Centre for Disease Control’s guidance for hotels and tourism for cleaning protocols.
 This includes guidance for general cleaning, housekeeping procedures both during and after guests’ stays, waste management, and laundry.

 - Ensure that all cleaning products are used in accordance with manufacturers’ instructions, that appropriate supplies are provided, and that staff are trained on all enhanced cleaning protocols.